LackOfMorals/lackofmorals.github.io/_posts/2024-10-24-app-token-query-api.md

 The newly created scope will now be shown in the table.
 Make a note of the **Issuer URI**

-Takeways from Okta confiuration work
+Takeways from Okta configuration work
 --------

 Once Okta is configured, we will have